Schumer vows vote on background checks after latest shooting

 “This is the moment to make our stand.
 NOW,” tweeted Connecticut Sen. Chris Murphy as details of the Colorado shooting emerged Monday evening.
 “Today, our movement is stronger than the gun lobby.
 They are weak.
 We are potent.
 Finally, a President and a Congress that supports gun reform.”

 Democrats are hoping there is a gradual political shift among voters as well.
-A Pew Research Center poll in September 2019 showed a wide majority of Americans — 88% — supported making private gun sales and sales at gun shows subject to background checks, which is what the House-passed bill would do.
+A Pew Research Center poll in September 2019 showed a wide majority of Americans, 88%, supported making private gun sales and sales at gun shows subject to background checks, which is what the House-passed bill would do.
 Ninety-three percent of Democrats and 82% of Republicans were in favor of the policy.

 But change does not come easy in the Senate.
 Republican Sen. Pat Toomey of Pennsylvania and Democratic Sen. Joe Manchin of West Virginia have worked together for years to find compromise on background checks but have yet to propose anything that will pass.
 Many in the GOP base are still strongly opposed to gun control of any kind.